Clinical Studies | Convergent Dental

 The bond strengths achieved for both enamel and dentin after laser irradiation and acid etching were very high, near 30 MPa.
 The shear-bond testing yielded mean bond strengths of 31.2 ± 2.5 MPa (n=8) for the ablated/ acid-etched samples (Group LESB), 5.2 ± 2.4 MPa (n=10) for ablated/non-etched samples (Group LSB) and 37.0 ± 3.6 MPa (n=9) for the control (Group CSB).
 ANOVA with Tukey post-test indicated that there was a significant difference between all the groups (P < 0.05).

-The four-point bend tests yielded that bending strength was not significantly different for the laser irradiated samples which indicates that the minor thermal effects from the laser does not compromise the mechanical strength.
+The four-point bend tests yielded that bending strength was not significantly different for the laser irradiated samples which indicate that the minor thermal effects from the laser does not compromise the mechanical strength.

 In conclusion these results suggest that dental hard tissues can be rapidly ablated with a mechanically scanned 9.3 µm CO2 laser at high pulse repetition rates without excessive heat accumulation in the tooth or peripheral thermal damage that produce no significant reduction in the tissue’s mechanical strength or a large reduction of adhesive strength to restorative materials.